US Divorce Contest Lawyers & Attorneys

 Whether you have decided to take action, your spouse has decided to end your marriage, or you have both decided it is in the best interests of everyone to split up, divorce proceedings can be difficult.
 This is especially true when there are children, substantial assets, and spousal maintenance concerns.
-It is critical to have an experienced Minnesota divorce attorney on your side as this process is stressful for everyone involved.
-Our Minneapolis divorce lawyers at Goldstein Law Office have successfully guided countless clients through contested divorce.
+It is critical to have an experienced US divorce attorney on your side as this process is stressful for everyone involved.
+US divorce lawyers have successfully guided countless clients through contested divorce.

 Contested Divorce Stages

 Preliminary Case Work – The first stage of a contested divorce is the filing of paperwork.
 Our attorneys will sit down with you and go over your marital relationship in detail.
 We will need things like income statements, bank statements, credit card statements, mortgage and rental documents, property documents, and titles.
 Once we have all the information we need to fill in the required paperwork, we can file a Petition for Dissolution of Marriage on your behalf.

 Discovery – this stage involves questioning your spouse and collecting additional information.
 We will meet with other experts, such as property valuators, to determine the valuation of any property.
 We will also meet with a judge to determine temporary child custody.
 The discovery process can take up to several months to gather all the necessary information.

 Settlement Efforts – hopefully during this stage you and your spouse will be able to come to an agreement through mediation that benefits all parties.
 You will also need to attend a pre-trial hearing in the event that you do need to go to trial.